tdoan5/ML5800/README.md

 On Erdos: `ctrl + C` 2 times to close the notebook app and all kernels.

-On your computer: `ctrl + C` to clost the SSH tunnel.
+On your computer: `ctrl + C` to close the SSH tunnel.

 ## II) Remote Desktop Connection